uriel0byte/HomeNetwork_Audit/README.md

 | Telnet/FTP/TFTP open on LAN (ISP firmware) | Medium | Accepted Risk |

 Three of four findings were fully remediated through the router's web interface.
 The remaining finding is a vendor limitation with no available fix at the customer privilege level.
 It is documented here as an accepted risk, not an oversight.

+---

+## 6. Key Concepts & Lessons Learned

+This section breaks down the technical terms used throughout the report.
+Written for review — so coming back to this later still makes sense without re-reading the whole thing.

+---

+### Wireless Encryption

+**TKIP (Temporal Key Integrity Protocol)**
+TKIP was introduced as a stopgap fix for the original WEP encryption, which was completely broken.
+It was never meant to be a long-term solution.
+The core problem is that TKIP reuses components of WEP's flawed design — an attacker can exploit this to perform a key-recovery attack and decrypt traffic.
+It was officially deprecated by the IEEE in 2012.
+Any network still running TKIP in 2025 is running a protocol that the industry retired over a decade ago.

+**AES-CCMP**
+AES (Advanced Encryption Standard) with CCMP (Counter Mode with Cipher Block Chaining Message Authentication Code Protocol) is the current standard for wireless encryption.
+Unlike TKIP, CCMP was built from scratch on a solid cryptographic foundation.
+When you configure WPA2 to use AES, this is what you're actually enabling.
+It's what "WPA2" means in practice when configured correctly.

+**WPA2-PSK Mixed Mode**
+Mixed mode allows both WPA (using TKIP) and WPA2 (using AES) clients to connect to the same network.
+The intent was backwards compatibility with older devices.
+The problem is that the network will fall back to the weaker TKIP protocol if any client requests it — including an attacker deliberately posing as a legacy client.
+Mixed mode means your security ceiling is set by the weakest device on the network, not the strongest.
+Always use WPA2-only with AES.

+---

+### WPS & The Pixie Dust Attack

+**WPS (Wi-Fi Protected Setup)**
+WPS was designed to make connecting devices easier — instead of typing a long password, you either press a physical button on the router or enter an 8-digit PIN.
+The PIN method is where it falls apart.
+The PIN is verified in two halves, which means an attacker doesn't need to brute-force all 100 million possible 8-digit combinations — they only need to crack each 4-digit half separately, reducing the search space to around 11,000 attempts.
+That alone is a problem, but Pixie Dust makes it worse.

+**Pixie Dust Attack**
+Pixie Dust is an offline attack that targets the WPS PIN exchange.
+During the WPS handshake, the router generates two random secret values (nonces) to prove it knows the PIN.
+On many router chipsets, these nonces are generated from a weak or predictable seed — meaning they're not truly random.
+An attacker captures the WPS handshake, then uses that captured data offline to reconstruct the nonces and recover the PIN without sending a single additional packet to the router.
+Once the PIN is known, it can be used to retrieve the full WPA2 passphrase.
+The entire attack can take under a minute on vulnerable hardware.
+A 20-character random password does nothing to stop it.

+---

+### Firewall & Network Perimeter

+**SPI Firewall (Stateful Packet Inspection)**
+A basic packet filter checks individual packets in isolation — it only looks at the header (source IP, destination IP, port) to decide whether to allow or block.
+SPI goes further by tracking the *state* of active connections.
+It knows the difference between a packet that's part of an established, legitimate session and an unsolicited packet arriving from the outside with no corresponding outbound request.
+This matters because attackers often send crafted packets designed to look legitimate to a basic filter.
+SPI catches those by checking whether the connection they claim to belong to actually exists.

+**WAN Ping (ICMP Echo Request)**
+ICMP is the protocol behind the `ping` command.
+When WAN ping is enabled, your router responds to ping requests from the public internet.
+This sounds harmless but it tells anyone scanning the internet that your IP address has a live, responsive device behind it.
+Automated scanners constantly sweep large IP ranges looking for live hosts to probe further.
+Disabling WAN ping doesn't make you invisible — your IP is still allocated — but it removes the confirmation signal that makes your device worth investigating further.
+This is what "stealth mode" means in the context of a consumer router.

+---

+### Legacy Protocols

+**Telnet**
+Telnet is a remote login protocol from 1969.
+Everything transmitted over Telnet — including usernames, passwords, and commands — is sent in plaintext.
+Anyone on the same network running a packet capture tool like Wireshark can read Telnet sessions as clearly as reading a text file.
+It was superseded by SSH (Secure Shell), which encrypts the entire session.
+There is no legitimate reason to use Telnet in 2025 unless a vendor has hardcoded it into firmware and given you no choice, which is exactly what happened here.

+**FTP / TFTP**
+FTP (File Transfer Protocol) has the same problem as Telnet — credentials and file contents are transmitted in cleartext.
+SFTP (SSH File Transfer Protocol) and FTPS (FTP over SSL) are the encrypted alternatives.
+TFTP (Trivial FTP) is a stripped-down version of FTP with no authentication at all, commonly used by network devices for firmware updates and configuration backups on the local network.
+Its presence here is almost certainly for ISP provisioning purposes.

+**TR-069**
+TR-069 is a standard protocol that allows ISPs to remotely manage customer-premises equipment (CPE) — routers, modems, TV boxes — from a central server called an ACS (Auto Configuration Server).
+Through TR-069, an ISP can remotely push firmware updates, change configuration, and pull diagnostic data from your router without any interaction on your end.
+It runs over HTTP/HTTPS on the WAN side.
+The open Telnet/FTP/TFTP ports on the LAN side of this router are almost certainly related to ISP technician access and TR-069 provisioning workflows.
+This is why they cannot be closed — the ISP depends on them.

+---

+### Access Control

+**ACL (Access Control List)**
+An ACL is a set of rules that defines what traffic is allowed or denied on a network interface.
+Each rule specifies conditions (source IP, destination port, protocol) and an action (allow or deny).
+On this router, the LAN ACL controls which protocols are permitted to communicate with the gateway from inside the network.
+The Telnet/FTP/TFTP entries exist as explicit allow rules in this ACL that the customer account cannot modify.

+**RBAC (Role-Based Access Control)**
+RBAC assigns permissions based on roles rather than individual users.
+On this ISP router, there are at minimum two roles: ISP administrator (full access) and customer administrator (restricted access).
+The ISP admin role has the ability to modify LAN ACL rules; the customer role does not.
+This is standard practice for ISP-provided equipment — the ISP needs to maintain control over provisioning and diagnostics regardless of what the customer does with the device.

+---

+### Reconnaissance Tools & Techniques

+**ARP Sweep**
+ARP (Address Resolution Protocol) maps IP addresses to MAC addresses on a local network.
+An ARP sweep sends ARP requests to every IP in a subnet range and listens for responses.
+Any device that responds is active on the network.
+This is how Fing builds its device list — it sweeps the subnet and collects MAC addresses, then uses MAC vendor lookup tables to identify the manufacturer of each device.
+That's how a generic hostname becomes "Samsung Smart Camera" or "Apple iPhone."

+**MAC Address Lookup**
+Every network interface card has a MAC address — a 48-bit hardware identifier.
+The first 24 bits (the OUI, Organizationally Unique Identifier) are assigned to the device manufacturer by the IEEE.
+Public OUI databases map these prefixes to company names.
+When Fing resolves a generic hostname to a specific device type, it's doing a MAC OUI lookup against one of these databases.
+This is a core technique in network reconnaissance — a device can hide its hostname, but its MAC address always reveals who made the hardware.